-The increase in salaries costs, with 2.9 million RON compared with previous year, was the result of a mixed actions taken by the management in order to stimulate the employees and to prevent and minimize its fluctuation.
-Approximately 0,7 million RON is the effect of the collective labor negotiation that took place in 2022 with trade union for the increases in wages and other rights.
+The increase in salaries costs, with 1.8 million RON compared with previous year, was the result of a mixed actions taken by the management in order to stimulate the employees and to prevent and minimize its fluctuation.
+Approximately 1,3 million RON is the effect of the collective labor negotiation that took place in July 2022 with trade union, based on which an addendum to the collective labor agreement was concluded, for the increases in wages and other rights.